thenexthub/Codira/docs/ABI/TypeMetadata.rst

   typealias RecursiveDict = Dictionary<String, RecursiveDict>

-However, Swift does permit the expression of types that have recursive dependencies upon themselves in ways other than their basic identity.
+However, Codira does permit the expression of types that have recursive dependencies upon themselves in ways other than their basic identity.
 For example, class ``A`` may inherit from a superclass ``Base<A>``, or it may contain a field of type ``(A, A)``.
-In order to support the dynamic reification of such types into type metadata, as well as to support the dynamic layout of such types, Swift's metadata runtime supports a system of metadata dependency and iterative initialization.
+In order to support the dynamic reification of such types into type metadata, as well as to support the dynamic layout of such types, Codira's metadata runtime supports a system of metadata dependency and iterative initialization.

 Metadata States